tristanbuckreis/ccldpy/README.md

 #
 ### Simulation Methods:

-The current version of ccldpy (2.0.0) supports five methods of simulation, which are specificed using the <em>method</em> indicators described below.
+The current version of ccldpy (2.0.0) supports five methods of simulation, which are specified using the <em>method</em> indicators described below.

 A = One or two nodal plane solutions (strike, dip, and rake) are known, however the first solution is preferred.
 Only the area, aspect-ratio, and position of hypocenter on the rupture surface are randomized between simulation.
 This method is not recommended because in reality we cannot be certain of a preferred orientation.